Bolatbekermekov/Movie_Recommendation_System/README.md

 ## Credits

-This project was created by [Your Name] as a part of [Course/Workshop/etc.].
+This project was created by Bolatbek Ermekov

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.